NickBaker11/lightsaber-memory-game/README.md

 ## Testing
 #### Maunual Testing
 * Sequences and buttons
-    -Clicking on each of the 'lightsaber-handles' correctly activiates the corresponding 'lightsaber'.
+    -Clicking on each of the 'lightsaber-handles' correctly activiates the corresponding 'lightsaber' as expected.
-    -Clicking on each of the 'begin' buttons starts the sequence for the currently visible level.
+    -Clicking on each of the 'begin' buttons starts the sequence for the currently visible level as expected.
-    -Clicking each of the 'submit' buttons successfully begins the if else statement to check if the arrays are the same.
+    -Clicking each of the 'submit' buttons successfully begins the if else statement to check if the arrays are     the same as expected.
+    -Some buttons either disappear or are disabled before and during the the active sequence.
+Those that disappear  are the level buttons, the 'begin' buttons and the 'submit' buttons(this is initially hidden anyway but hides  again if the  user starts the sequence again).
+These are the expected outcomes.
+     The lightsaber handles are disabled during the sequence and when a user moves to another level to prevent any activations that would interrupt the pre set sequence.
 * Links
-    -When clicking on the Wookieepedia link in the footer of each page, it takes you to the Wookiepedia (https://starwars.fandom.com/wiki/Main_Page) page in a new tab.
+    -When clicking on the Wookieepedia link in the footer of each page, it takes you to the Wookiepedia (https://starwars.fandom.com/wiki/Main_Page) page in a new tab as expected.
 * Different screen sizes
     -When reducing or increasing the size of the screen, the text and images adjust so that they are relative to    that screen size.
     -For mobile devices, the background images are removed using a media query as they stretch too much and         distort.
     -I sent my live link to friends and family, asking them for feedback and screenshots to see how it looked on    their devices with positive results.
 This gave me insight on issues to fix for different screen sizes.

 ## Deployment
 I deployed my website using GitHubs GitHub Pages.
 To do this, I went to the settings in my lightsaber-memory-master repository, scrolled down to the GitHub pages section and click on the 'source' dropdown and selected 'master branch'.
 GitHub pages then generates the URL automatically.
 Here is the link- https://nickbaker11.github.io/lightsaber-memory-master/